This policy was last updated on June 5, 2023.

 2. Web shop

 For the use of our web shop you have to set up an account as described under IV.
 Your customer account retains your personal data for future purchases.
 To delete or deactivate an account please contact Customer Service (firstname.lastname@example.org).
 This processing is based on Article 6 sec.
 1 sent.
 1 lit. b.
+We may send an abandoned cart email as a reminder after you leave the checkout page before completing the purchase.
+The legal basis for contacting you about the item or items in your cart is legitimate interest, Article 6 sec.
+1 sent.
+1 lit. f GDPR.

 By statutory law we are required to retain the provided financial data in relation to transactions (including address, payment and order information) for ten years.
 However, after 2 years we will restrict the processing of your personal data to comply with the statutory requirements and will not process the personal data any further.
 Regarding this, the retention of your personal data is based on Article 6 sec.
 1 sent.
 1 lit. c GDPR.